Vermillionaire/Opertunistic-Network-Sim/Readme.md

 More information on the subject: https://code.google.com/p/social-tracer/wiki/OpportunisticNetworking

 The idea I am trying to simulate is a situation where mobile phones have no other meens of communication (GSM is down, no WiFi), and the establishment of a opertunistic network could be benificial.
 Each cellphone would be a node in the network either acting as a router or a user of the network.
 As time goes on, nodes will connect and disconnect to each other forming small networks that will pass on new messages or messages they got from other nodes.
 At some point in time each node will get the chance to be either a roughter or user.
-As the network is dynamicaly changes, messages should spead to all nodes in a viral manner.
+As the network is dynamicaly changing, messages should spread to all nodes in a viral manner.

 ![alt tag](images/connections-new.jpg)
 - Red: 		Isolated Nodes